vbounyasit/MyDataFramework/README.md

 a certain common structure that you have to rewrite every time.
 The only thing that really needs your full attention is the transformation logic.
 Indeed, when you have figured out where you get your data from, and what to do with the result of your pipelines, the logic does not change much from one project to another.
-What's important here is the actual data pipeline.
+What's important here is **the actual data pipeline**.
 You want to write the most optimized and efficient logic.

-I have written this Framework for that very purpose.
-Apart from some configuration files creation and some parsing logic (such as command line argument parsing, etc...), you will only have to focus on setting up your transformation pipelines, and configure your Unit/Integration tests.
+I have written this Framework **for that very purpose**.
+Aside from some configuration files creation, you will only have to focus on setting up your transformation pipelines, and configure your Unit/Integration tests.
 Those alone should allow you to have a perfectly working and boilerplate-free project with good test coverage.

-However, from my experience as a data engineer, I have defined some requirements for the use of this Framework :
+These are the requirements for this Framework :

 - The project is in Scala.
 Therefore, you will need some proficiency with this language.
-- You need to have a functional Spark cluster with a cluster management, as any project based on this will be spark-submitted to that cluster.
+- You need to have a functional Spark cluster with a cluster management system, as any project based on this will be packaged and **submitted as a Spark application** (with the spark-submit command).
-- All your input data sources for your Spark jobs will have to be queryable from [Spark Hive](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html) (sources are queried with `spark.read.table(s"$database.$table")`)
+- All of the input data for your Spark jobs will have to be queryable from [Spark Hive](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html) (sources are queried with `spark.read.table(s"$database.$table")`)
-- You will have to implement your own logic for handling the output result from your Spark jobs.
+- You will have to implement your own logic for handling the output result from your Spark jobs (after running the Spark job, you will obtain a resulting processed Dataframe for your own use).

 The two first requirements are quite obvious.
 However, the two last ones are not.